CAMDOC Alliance

 Downloads

-The regulatory status of Complementary and Alternative Medicine for medical doctors in Europe 2010 (pdf)
+The contribution of Complementary and Alternative Medicine to sustainable healthcare in Europe(pdf)

 Model Guidelines for the Practice of Complementary Therapies (CAM) by Medical Doctors in the European Union